liquid-forge/forge-architecture/docs/meta-architecture.md

 A **Component** is an independently deployable unit with its own repository, lifecycle, and version.
 Components are the atomic building blocks that implement specific aspects of a Module's functionality.

 **Characteristics:**
-- Lives in its own repository
+- Lives in its own repository.
-- Has independent versioning
+- Has independent versioning.
-- Can be deployed separately
+- Can be deployed separately.
-- Contains its own deployment configurations
+- Contains its own deployment configurations.
-- Declares dependencies on other Components
+- Declares dependencies on other Components.

 ### Component Classifications

 #### Primary Component
 The core implementation of a Module's business logic or infrastructure provision.
-Every Module must have exactly one Primary Component.
+Every Module has exactly at least one Primary Component.
+The all non-primary components are dependent on the primary components.

 **Types:**
-- **Service Primary**: Microservices containing business logic
+- **Service Component**: Microservices containing business logic
-- **Infrastructure Primary**: Terraform/IaC defining cloud resources
+- **Infrastructure Component**: Terraform/IaC defining cloud resources

 #### Interface Component
 Components that provide ways for external actors (users, systems, developers) to interact with the Primary Component.